 Anything could happen between you putting them down wherever and you picking them up again, assuming of course that you do pick them up again.
 Someone could come by and scoop them up and carry them off into the unknown.
 This person may have perfectly innocent reasons for doing so where there will be no harm, or, they could have malicious intentions by doing this.
 This is what we’d like to declare as an unacceptable risk in the handling of sensitive information.

 We understand that sometimes the answer to the question on what to do with sensitive information is usually “document shredding”, and that it is not necessarily the answer you need at the moment.
 This is common for documents that need to be retained for some reason.
-In that case then the only answer we have for you would be to make sure your storage procedure is up to snuff.
-Depending on your needs, your storage will be done either on-site or off-site.
-Each have pros and cons, as all things do, but for the sake of this article we’re assuming you need on-site storage.
+In that case, then the only answer we have for you would be to make sure your storage procedure is up to snuff.
+Depending on your needs, your storage will be done either on-site storage or off-site.
+Each has pros and cons, as all things do, but for the sake of this article, we’re assuming you need on-site storage.

-When it comes to storing on-site, make sure you aren’t just using the mk.
+When it comes to on-site storage, make sure you aren’t just using the mk.
 1 desk drawer as a “secure” location.
 This goes for the good old fashion file cabinet as well.
-Unless you’re planning on breaking the bank to get something with a more impressive lock then what usually comes with these, then be aware that their locks aren’t that great to begin with and are easily circumvented.
+Unless you’re planning on breaking the bank to get something with a more impressive lock then what usually comes with these, then be aware that their locks aren’t that great, to begin with, and are easily circumvented.

 Now that may all seem dramatic if the only reason you hold onto documents in the first place is due to you waiting for your shredding service to take effect.
 If that’s the case, then the use of secure shred bins is what you’ll be needing.

 And remember what we talked about at the start: time is ticking by pretty quickly it seems; don’t leave these things too long or before you know it, you’ll be at the start of a new year, and perhaps in a spot of trouble.